tinysun212/test-repo-1/BuildForWindows.md

 	 %WORKDIR%\swift\utils\gyb.c
      (source is included - /misc/gyb.cpp)

-Prepare Cygwin Tool
+Prepare Cygwin Tool and Swift Cygwin port.
+  - You will need bash in Cygwin to run sed.
-  - You need dlltool.exe in Cygwin.
+  - You will need dlltool.exe in Cygwin.
   - You need swift.exe built under Cygwin. swift.exe for MSVC will be built, but we should use Cygwin version to build the standard library.